ymyke/cardio/README.md

 - Use redraw_view more extensively/elsewhere.

-- Does the screen-switching work in Linux/Bash as well?
-  - Fire doesn't work
-  - BufferedScreen doesn't work
-  - This commit worked: 594473046adaefd9d04f318d96dff9019162a752 (Feb 5)
-  - 47d29fb3339f31dc13b23ae39215b6977f51bf45 <- Here it started breaking
-  - QQ:
-    - Can I get the screen switching to work on WSL?
-    - Should I test it elsewhere?
-    - => Write a test script that I can keep and re-use.
-    - Can I get the fire to work on WSL?
-Elsewhere?
-Test script!
-    - If not:
-      - a.
-Only support Windows?
-      - b.
-Ask asciimatics for a better way that works cross-platform.
-      - c.
-Roll back to the old way of doing things but keep some of the new stuff that pushes more BZL to the base class.

 - MVC: Could I have the basic FightVnC, which takes a Controller object, that does the playcard stuff etc. and an Animator object that makes all the animations available that are necessary?